ccao-data/model-res-avm/README.md

     to run the model itself should be defined in this lockfile.
-2.  **`renv/profiles/reporting/renv.lock`** is the canonical list of dependencies that are used to **generate a model performance report** in the `finalize` step of the pipeline.
+2.  **`renv/profiles/reporting/renv.lock`** is the canonical list of dependencies that are used to **generate a model performance report** in the `report` step of the pipeline.
 Any dependencies that are required to generate that report or others like it should be defined in this lockfile.

 Our goal in maintaining multiple lockfiles is to keep the list of dependencies that are required to run the model as short as possibile.